laszlourszuly/basic_blockchain/README.md

 ### The Peer Propagation Algorithm

-1. Each node should persist (long term) a list of its immediate peers.
+1. Each node should persist (long term) a list of its known peers.
-1. On start-up, each node must register itself to all its peers.
+1. On start-up, each node must register itself to at least one of its peers.
-1. Each node must provide a list of its peer nodes in the registration response.
+1. Each node must provide a list of at least one of its peer nodes in the registration response body.
 1. A node may, but is not required to, add its remote peers ("peers of peers") to persistant storage.

 Tips for implementation: